OdinMeng/UniMatch/TEMPLATE_README.md

 - **Search Universities, Courses, Scholarships and International Opportunities**
 1. Do you have universities with courses in Artificial Intelligence? -> The chatbot should successfully provide a tailored answer describing the Bachelor's degree course in "Artificial Intelligence and Data Analytics" at the University of Trieste.
-2. Search for courses specializing in Economy -> Same as above, but with another course
+2. Do you have scholarships in Trieste? -> The chatbot successfully finds a scholarship and describes it
 3. Give me universities with courses in magic -> The bot tells the user that no such university could be found and encourages the user to consider into looking other programmes

 - **Make Matches**